 Ask an Aucklander what their favourite food is and chances are dumplings will rank pretty high—and we can’t get enough of these tasty little morsels ourselves.
 Because the dumpling love is so strong, we’ve eaten our way down Dominion Road and beyond to round up the best dumpling spots in Auckland (tough gig, right?).
 So, follow this list in no particular order, embark on your very own tasting adventure and get set to devour the best dumplings in Auckland.

 We say dumpling, you say Barilla.
-Barilla is synonymous with dumplings in the 09—it’s a true classic and serves some of Auckland’s best dumplings.
+Barilla is synonymous with dumplings—it’s a true classic and serves some of Auckland’s best dumplings.
 Boasting two restaurants on Dominion Road, Barilla is renowned for their perfect dumplings that come in lots of 20 (!), and their signature service.
 But let’s be honest, you’re here for these delicious morsels, not silver service.
 You’ll wanna hit Barilla with your whole squad to maximise their long list of dumplings options.
 Try them steamed, it’s a revelation and well worth the extra buck.

 Mt Eden AND Albany